With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

 4. Take time for relationships

-While on furlough, you may be experiencing feelings of isolation or loneliness, particularly if you live alone, or have no real support network.
-However, remember that just because you’ve been furloughed by your employer, it doesn’t mean you can’t keep in contact with your coworkers - so keep in touch with other colleagues and friends, and be sure to stay involved with wider team activities.
+Under Covid-19 restrictions, you may be experiencing feelings of isolation or loneliness, particularly if you live alone, or have no real support network.
+If you're working from home, you should keep in touch with other colleagues and friends, and be sure to stay involved with wider team activities.
 Outside of work, it’s also important to be social and maintain supportive relationships where possible, whether it’s with family, friends, or members of your community.

-When trying to maintain relationships while on lockdown, it may be beneficial to continue with routine social interactions as much as you possibly can.
+When trying to maintain relationships while living under tighter restrictions, it may be beneficial to continue with routine social interactions as much as you possibly can.
 For example, if you usually visit a family member every Sunday, you could set up a video call with them to maintain contact and personal connection.
 This way, you’re not drastically changing your routine social interactions, you are simply adapting to the circumstances, while staying connected with others and maintaining a sense of norm as much as possible.

 If you live alone, or doing activities with others isn’t possible, there are still ways you can build supportive relationships.
 Across social media, community groups have become more popular - particularly as more members are participating in skill sharing, which gives you a chance to help someone else learn something new.